PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 Out of the blue, I asked Gardner a fairly personal question, basketball-related, of course.
 “You’re a USC guy.
 Did you ever think of coaching there?”

-The answer was quick.
+His quick answer?
 “Never had a chance,” he said.
 “Things didn’t work out.
-I was a USC guy … you’re right about that.”
+I was a USC guy … you’re right about that.
+I wouldn’t have minded chatting up coaching there.”

-“Black” Jack coached against his Trojans – 3-8 against them, in fact.
+“Black” Jack coached against his one time Trojans – 3-8 against them, in fact.

 gardner_jack (Photo by Utah Jazz)